In this section

 The module provides the following functions:

-•lookup(<request>, <parameters>) requests data from an external storage available via the Dr.Web LookupD module.
-The <request> argument must correspond to a section in the Dr.Web LookupD settings (the <type>@<tag>string).
-The <parameters> argument is optional and describes substitutions to be used to generate a request.
-The following automatically permitted markers can be used:
+•lookup(<query>, <parameters>) queries data from an external storage available via the Dr.Web LookupD module.
+The <query> argument must correspond to a section in Dr.Web LookupD settings (the <type>@<tag>string).
+The <parameters> argument is optional and describes substitutions to be applied to generate the query.
+The following automatically resolvable tokens can be used:

-▫$u, $U is automatically replaced with user—the user name sent by the client component;
+▫$u, $U (replaced with user)—user name sent by the client component;

-▫$d, $D is automatically replaced with domain—the domain name sent by the client component.
+▫$d, $D (replaced with domain)—domain name sent by the client component.

-Arguments are set as a table, which keys and values must be strings.
-The function returns an array of strings that are results of the request;
+Arguments are set as a table whose keys and values must be strings.
+The function returns an array of strings that are query results.

-•check(<checked string>, <request>, <parameters>) returns true if <checked string> is found in the external repository, available via the Dr.Web LookupD module.
-The <request> and <parameters> arguments are equivalent to the arguments of the lookup function (see above).
+•check(<checked string>, <query>, <parameters>) returns true if <checked string> is found in an external repository accessible via the Dr.Web LookupD module.
+The <query> and <parameters> arguments are equivalent to the arguments of the lookup function (see above).
 The <checked string> argument must be a string or a table with a __tostring metamethod (i.e. that can be transformed into a string).

 2.Examples